Justice (Justin Bieber album): Critical reception

 Many critics found the placement of speeches by Martin Luther King Jr. in the album irrelevant in context.
 Variety's Chris Willman appreciated the album's production and Bieber's vocals, calling it an "unabashed, good pop album", but wondered "why anyone thought it was a good idea to conflate civil-right martyrdom with the thought of succumbing to a hot woman".
 The Guardian critic Alexis Petridis described the album as a set of love songs about Bieber's wife, contradicting the singer's description of the album—"justice for humanity".
 Questioning the lack of relation between the album's songs and King's speeches, Ali Shutler of The Daily Telegraph opined that the "loved-up" lyricism "almost exclusively" focuses on Bieber himself.
 Shutler dismissed the guest appearances from Khalid and Chance the Rapper as unexciting.
 Keith Harris of Rolling Stone termed Justice as "professionally crafted pop" with many "chart-validated" tracks.
 He compared the inclusion of King's speeches to the "hollow, non-committal feel of a brand-sponsored Black History Month tweet, a gesture best left unmade", and remarked that they "co-opt and trivialize the message of the man they profess to honor".
 In a negative review, Kitty Empire of The Observer criticized Bieber for "putting one of the greatest orators who ever lived on [the] album as a tone-deaf wheeze", and deemed the album "a new low" for the singer.

 Year-end lists

 Commercial performance

-The album debuted atop the Billboard 200 chart, selling 154,000 equivalent album units in the United States in its first week and becoming Bieber's eight number one album on the chart.
-27-year-old at that time, Bieber became the youngest soloist with eight number one albums in the United States.
+The album debuted atop the Billboard 200 chart, selling 154,000 equivalent album units in the United States in its first week and becoming Bieber's eighth number one album on the chart.
+As a 27-year-old at that time, Bieber became the youngest soloist with eight number one albums in the United States.
 On March 29, 2021, Justice was certified gold by the RIAA.
 The fifth single "Peaches", also debuted at number one in the same week, making Bieber the first solo male artist to debut at number one on the Billboard Hot 100 and Billboard 200 charts simultaneously.
 The album returned to the top on its third week, becoming his second album to spend multiple weeks at number one.
 The International Federation of the Phonographic Industry (IFPI) reported that Bieber was the world's eighth best-selling artist of 2021, bolstered by Justice.